dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 The core of SimpleDBM is the RSS (named in honor of the first IBM Relational Database prototype `System-R <http://www.mcjones.org/System_R/>`_ Relational Storage System).
-The RSS provides the underlying storage structures for transactions, locking, b-trees etc. The RSS API is however, slightly low level for ordinary users.
+The RSS provides the underlying storage structures for transactions, locking, b-trees etc. The RSS API is however, somewhat low level for ordinary users.
 It is meant to be used by people interested in building their own Database Engines on top of RSS.
-The RSS is described in detail in the `SimpleDBM RSS User's Manual <http://simpledbm.googlecode.com/files/rss-usermanual-1.0.8.pdf>`_ and `SimpleDBM RSS Developers's Guide <http://simpledbm.googlecode.com/files/rss-developerguide-1.0.8.pdf>`_.
+The RSS is described in detail in the `SimpleDBM RSS User's Manual <http://simpledbm.googlecode.com/files/rss-usermanual-1.0.12.pdf>`_ and `SimpleDBM RSS Developers's Guide <http://simpledbm.googlecode.com/files/rss-developerguide-1.0.12.pdf>`_.

 To provides users with a simplified API, two additional modules are available.